Drew Carey: Political views

 Carey has voiced his political beliefs in several interviews, and in 1998, led a "smoke-in" in defiance of California's newly passed no-smoking ordinance inside bars and restaurants.
 He has hosted a series of mini-documentaries, The Drew Carey Project, on Reason.tv, an online project of Reason Foundation, a libertarian-oriented nonprofit think tank on whose board of trustees he sits.

 Carey was an outspoken Libertarian in the 2000s.
 He said:

 I believe the answers to all the problems we face as a society won't come from Washington, it will come from us.
 So the way we decide to live our lives and our decisions about what we buy or don't buy are much more important than who we vote for.

 Carey expressed his distaste for the Bush administration's management of the Iraq War, specifically on the September 14, 2007, episode of Real Time with Bill Maher.
 He made donations to Ron Paul's presidential campaign for the 2008 election.
 On the September 26, 2008, episode of The Late Late Show with Craig Ferguson, Carey defined "libertarian" to host Craig Ferguson as "a conservative who still gets high."
 In 2016, he supported Libertarian Party presidential candidate Gary Johnson in his run for office, and was made an Honorary Chair of the campaign for California.

-Carey endorsed and donated money to Joe Biden in the 2020 United States presidential election.
+Carey donated money to Joe Biden in the 2020 United States presidential election.
 Earlier in that election cycle, he also donated to Tulsi Gabbard and Bill Weld.

 Sports involvement

 Carey is a devoted fan of the U.S. National Soccer Team, Cleveland Browns, Cleveland Cavaliers, Cleveland Guardians, and Columbus Blue Jackets.
 In 1999, he was part of the pregame ceremonies at the first game of the return of the Browns, televised on ESPN.
+Carey gave a speech before the game and said "I want to send a message.
+A message to everyone who ever made fun of Cleveland.
+A message to anyone who ever told a Cleveland joke, or laughed at a Cleveland joke.
+You can now officially shut up!"
 Carey attended the 2006 FIFA World Cup in Germany and the 2010 FIFA World Cup in South Africa.
-Carey is a minority owner of the Seattle Sounders FC who began to play in Major League Soccer on March 19, 2009, and won two MLS Cups (2016, 2019).
+He is a minority owner of the Seattle Sounders FC who began to play in Major League Soccer on March 19, 2009, and won two MLS Cups (2016, 2019).
 Carey is a fan of FC Barcelona and was a season ticket holder for the LA Galaxy in 2006.